 Kick-off summer reading with their free resources!
-From book lists to reading logs, Scholastic will get kids all set for a successful summer of reading.
+With book lists and reading logs included, your child will be able to monitor their progress this summer.
 Check out the videos on their website featuring read alouds with favorite authors and animated book excerpts!

 Choose any 4 books from the Summer Reading Adventure section in stores or online.
 Write about the books read in the Summer Reading Adventure notebook.
-Share completed notebook with a store associate and receive free pencils and pencil case.
+Share completed notebook with a store associate and receive free Dog Man logo baseball hat.

 Chuck E. Cheese Reading Rewards

 Download and print reading rewards calendar.
-Read every day for two weeks straight and bring in completed calendar to receive 10 free tokens.
+Read every day for two weeks straight and bring in completed calendar to receive 10 free play points.

 Book It Program

 To help increase reading time during the summer months, this program brings kids summer reading activities.
-Learn more about the books and download the activities associated on their website.
+Parents can enroll their individual child, learn more about the books and download the activities associated on their website.

 SYNC Free Summer Audiobook Program for Teens